 On 1 September 2015, amendments to the Advertising Law for PRC meant huge changes to the type of language companies could use when describing their products or services.
 The 2015 amended law prohibits the use of superlatives such as “the highest” or “the best”; no hyperbole is allowed.

 Under local advertising law, the direct Chinese translations of the above advertisements would not be allowed.
 Chinese advertising policy states that any statements made must be measurable and able to be proven.
 If statements cannot be proven, this will be deemed misleading and thus a violation of the advertising code.

 The Advertising Law didn’t take long to be tested in China.
 Shortly after its enactment on 1 September 2015, one of the top smartphone maker of China was investigated by Beijing officials for using the superlatives “the best” and “the most advanced” on its website.
 Nowadays, thousands of companies – small and large – are being penalised on a monthly basis.

 In order to help our clients, HICOM offers a new service: China-specific copy-editing: compliance check!

-Here are some English phrases for which the Chinese translations would be forbidden from use under the Advertising Law in China:
+Here are some English phrases for which the Chinese translations would be considered as banned marketing terms under he Advertising Law in China: